Melbourne in 3 Days

 Welcome to Erinsborough

 After a shaky start (the bus driver reversing into a street sign) it is actually a really good tour.
-The clientele are exclusively British (the Aussies don’t watch Neighbours) and super excited.
+The clientele are exclusively British (Aussies don’t really watch Neighbours) and super excited.
 The driver/guide spends the 18 mile drive to the suburbs engaging in Neighbours themed banter.

 Fitzgerald Motors